xcaptain/parity-bridges-common/deployments/README.md

 - `Dockerfile`s are designed to build & run nodes & relay by fetching the sources from a git repo.

-  You can configure commit hashes using docker build arguments:
+  You can configure commit hashes using Docker build arguments:
   - `BRIDGE_REPO` - git repository of the bridge node & relay code
   - `BRIDGE_HASH` - commit hash within that repo (can also be a branch or tag)
   - `ETHEREUM_REPO` - git repository of the OpenEthereum client